CERTCC/CERT-Guide-to-CVD/docs/howto/preparation/why_coordinate.md

     > the NIS2’s objective.
 It also analyses the related legal, collaborative, technical challenges arising from such
     > initiatives.

-[^1]: A. Arora, A. Nandkumar and R. Telang, "Does information security
     attack frequency increase with vulnerability disclosure?
 An empirical analysis," *Information Systems Frontiers,* vol. 8, no.
     5, pp. 350-362, 2006.